 FAQs

-If you mean the Part D Medicare prescription drug program, the answer is no. But if you purchase a Medicare supplement, you can also purchase a Medicare Part D prescription drug plan.
-Both of these plans are offered separately by private insurance companies that want to help you mitigate your health care costs.
+The answer is no if you mean the Part D Medicare prescription drug program.
+But if you purchase a Medicare Supplement, you can also buy a Medicare Part D prescription drug plan.
+Private insurance companies offer these plans separately to help mitigate healthcare costs.

 What is the difference between Medigap Plan D and G in Connecticut?

-The one difference between these two plans is the part B excess charges benefit.
-If you have to get treatment from a medical professional who does not accept Medicare, they are allowed to charge you up to 15% more for services.
-Enrolling in the Connecticut QMB Program, however, can help protect you from these excess charges and save you money.
+The difference between these two plans is the Part B excess charges benefit.
+If you have to get treatment from a medical professional who does not accept Medicare, they can charge you up to 15% more for services.
+However, enrolling in the Connecticut QMB Program can help protect you from these excess charges and save you money.

 Is Medicare Plan G going away in Connecticut?

-The short answer is No. There are some plans which are being phased out, but those are Plan F and Plan C. Furthermore, they are only for newer retirees.
-If you were eligible to enroll in Original Medicare prior to the year 2020, you are still eligible for all of these plans.
+The short answer is No. Some plans have been removed, but those are Plan F and Plan C. Furthermore, they are only for newer retirees.
+If you were eligible to enroll in Original Medicare before the year 2020, you’re still eligible for all of these plans.

-How to Sign Up for Medicare Supplement/Medigap Plan in Connecticut
+How to sign up for Medicare Supplement plan in Connecticut

 Stop worrying about whether or not you’re getting the best price for your health care.
-Just fill out our rate inquiry form today and start comparison shopping with us!
+Just complete our rate inquiry form today and start comparing shopping with us!

 You will get accurate and free rate quotes within a day or two at the latest.
-We work with all available carriers so that you know you are getting the best possible deal.
+We work with all available carriers so that you know you’re getting the best possible deal.